Roboy/roboy_dialog/docs/developer_manual/1_Tutorials.rst

     [You]:   one
     [Roboy]: Well, 2 plus 2 is 4!

-To learn more details about states and personalities, refer to the :ref:`personality_and_states` page.
+To learn more details about states and personalities, refer to :ref:`personality_and_states`.
 There, you will find details about state fallbacks, parameters and interfaces, as well as more information about different personalities and more output options.

+.. highlight:: json

 .. _tut_new_personality:

-.. highlight:: json

 Creating a New Personality
 --------------------------

 Roboy's Dialog System can be used in different environments and situations like fairs, conferences, demos or as a chatbot on social networks.
 For every given situation, Roboy's behaviour should be different.
 We use personalities to define Roboy's way of talking.

 In this tutorial you will learn how to create a new personality.
 Make sure that you know the basic functionality of states.
 If you are not familiar with them, read the :ref:`tut_new_state` tutorial.
-General information about personalities can be found on the :ref:`personality_and_states` page.
+General information about personalities can be found on :ref:`personality_and_states`.

 Personalities are defined inside JSON personality files.
 Each file represents a state machine and defines: